 Rabbi Dana Evan Kaplan, PhD.

-Before arriving at Temple Beth Shalom, Rabbi Kaplan spent three years at the Springhill Avenue Temple in Mobile, Alabama.
-During his time in Mobile, he was also a teacher in the Department of Theology at Spring Hill College, also in Mobile, Alabama.
-From 2011 to 2015 he was the Rabbi of the United Congregation of Israelites in Kingston, Jamaica, and was the Rabbi Bernard Hooker Lecturer in Jewish Studies at the United Theological College of the West Indies, which is affiliated with the University of the West Indies.
-Prior to that, he led Temple B’nai Israel in Albany, Georgia, from 2001 to 2011.
+Before arriving at Temple Beth Shalom, Rabbi Kaplan led the Springhill Avenue Temple in Mobile, Alabama.
+During his time in Mobile, he was also a teacher in the Department of Theology at Spring Hill College.
+Prior to 2015, he was the Rabbi of the United Congregation of Israelites in Kingston, Jamaica, becoming the first rabbi to serve the country in 33 years.
+He has also previously led congregations in Albany, Georgia, and Cape Town, South Africa.

-He looks forward to meeting each and every congregant.
-You can contact him through the office by phone or email him directly at email@example.com.
+Rabbi Kaplan looks forward to meeting each and every congregant, as well as those who might be interested in becoming a part of our community.
+You can contact him through the temple office by phone or email him directly at email@example.com.

 Baruch Koritan has served as Cantor at Temple Beth Shalom, Sun City, since 1992.
 Also, he is a composer and has been invited to perform his new liturgical settings at workshops and conventions of American Conference of Cantors and Guild of Temple Musicians (ACC/GTM) and Cantors Assembly in the U.S., Canada, and Israel.

 He is a protégé of Cantor Stephen Richards, and began his cantorial career performing a Shabbat service with Rabbi Albert Plotkin in Phoenix.